-Honestly, it does not hurt, but I was nervous and uncomfortable during the procedure.
-I can feel the speculum being inserted into my vagina, which made me more even uncomfortable.
-Also, seven or eight doctors (if my memory served me correctly) tried to study me and my condition, which adds to my anxiety.
-But they are all accommodating and friendly.
+To be honest, it doesn’t hurt, but I was nervous and uncomfortable during the procedure.
+I could feel the speculum inserted into my vagina, making me feel even more uneasy.
+Eight OB-gyn doctors (if my memory serves me correctly) were in the procedure room throughout, which increased my anxiety.
+They are, however, all accommodating and friendly.

-I did my Colposcopy in a government hospital; hence, too many doctors were involved during my procedure.
-Some were simply watching, observing, and asking the medical lead handling my case.
-I went to a government hospital for my Colposcopy due to financial restraints.
-But if you can book an expert doctor from a private hospital, she can do the procedure in her clinic alone or with minimal help from her nurse or assistant.
+To save money, I had my colposcopy in a government hospital, so there were a lot of doctors involved in my procedure.
+Some were simply watching, observing, and questioning the medical lead in charge of my case.
+However, suppose you can book an expert doctor from a private hospital.
+In that case, she will be able to perform the procedure in her clinic alone or with minimal assistance from her nurse or assistant.

 What happens after a Colposcopy?

-My doctor prescribed me some medicine to stop the bleeding due to the punch biopsy and some pain relievers.
-I remember buying Hemostan (Tranexamic Acid) and Mefenamic Acid.
-I also experienced some dark discharge for about 4-5 days and some lower abdominal pains during the first 1-2 days but were manageable since I have pain relievers.
+My doctor prescribed me some pain relievers and medication to stop the bleeding caused by the punch biopsy.
+I bought Hemostan (Tranexamic Acid) and Mefenamic Acid.
+I also had some dark discharge for about 4-5 days and some lower abdominal pains for the first 1-2 days, which were manageable because I had pain relievers.